chantastic/sites/chan.dev-astro/src/content/post/import-both-default-and-named-exports.md

 ## Go pro

-This is part of a course I'm building on modules at [lunch.dev](https://www.lunch.dev).
+This is part of a course I'm build on modules at [lunch.dev](https://www.lunch.dev).
 When live, members get access to this and other courses on React.

-{% lunch-dev-cta %}
+<script src="https://cdn.podia.com/embeds.js" async="async"></script>
+<a
+href="https://www.lunch.dev/member" data-podia-embed="button" data-text="Join lunch.dev for this course">Join lunch.dev for this course</a>